Assess the Language Difficulty (Step 4)

 Why is this important?

-Because the lower down the language family tree you go, the more related languages are.
+Because the further down the language family tree you go, the more related languages are.
 And related languages tend to share features (especially the vocabulary).

 Now, let's not fall into the trap of assuming that a language is easy to learn because it is very much related to our own.

-In fact, that cannot be farther from the reality.
+In fact, that cannot be farther from the truth.

 And the best example of this is seen in the relatedness of English and German: